Overview

 Grazing is recognised by Natural England as an important heathland management technique.

 Cattle have grazed in our nature reserves for many years with great success.
-Cattle currently graze Kinson Common, Iford Meadows, Hengistbury Head and Turbary Common.
+They graze many sites including Hengistbury Head, Canford Heath and Stour Valley.

-Towards Boscombe Pier you might even spot some of the British feral goats that help us by grazing on the scrub at Honeycomb Chine.
+Across the clifftops, you might spot some goats that help us by grazing the scrub.
+These are owned by a grazier.
 Their role is to control the non-native plants such as holm oak, garden privet and even pampas grass.

 The introduction of grazing by Galloway cattle at Purewell Meadow in 2005 has helped increase wildflower diversity in the meadows and has attracted insects including the great green bush-cricket, hornet robber fly and raft spider.

 Our cattle breeds have been chosen because they’re very hardy and calm by nature.
-When they graze, they help clear awkward areas that agricultural machinery can't get to.
-The Dorset Urban Heaths Grazing Partnership has recently built up a breeding herd of over 30 rare breed Shetlands, representing one of the largest on mainland Britain.
+When they graze, they help clear awkward areas that agricultural machinery cannot get to.

 The benefits of grazing